gradio-app/gradio/README.md

 You'll notice that in order to make your first demo, you created an instance of the `gr.Interface` class.
 The `Interface` class is designed to create demos for machine learning models which accept one or more inputs, and return one or more outputs.

-The `Interface` class is very flexible -- it can wrap *any* Python function with a user interface (UI).
+Despite its simplicity, the `Interface` class is very flexible -- it can wrap *any* Python function with a user interface (UI).
 In the example above, we saw a simple text-based function, but the function could be anything from music generator to a tax calculator to the prediction function of a pretrained machine learning model.

 The core `Interface` class has three core arguments: